ctrlallorg/CTRLall/src/powerpoint/getting-started-powerpoint.md

   - get started with powerpoint
   - new to powerpoint
   - starting with powerpoint
-  - powerpoint for beginner
+  - powerpoint for beginners
   - never used powerpoint
   - not used powerpoint before
-  - how do you use powerpoint
   - what do you do in powerpoint
   - how do you use powerpoint
+  - how do you use a powerpoint
   - how does powerpoint work
   - how to open up powerpoint
   - open powerpoint app